rod-higgins/cypress-drupal/README.md

 ## NPM Scripts for test execution

 Clone/import this project in your drupal project and change the "baseUrl" field in cypress.json file as per your site.
-Next, run below commands from the project root:
+Next, run below commands from the testing directory under the project root:
    + **npm i** - install dependencies
    + **npm run test:headless** - spin up the test execution in headless mode in chrome browser
    + **npm run test:head** - spin up the test execution in head mode in chrome browser